 Emergence of Neoliberalism

-By the 1980s, the capitalist system faced renewed crises, including economic recessions and a decline in profitability.
+By the 1980s, the capitalist system faced renewed crises, including economic recessions, a decline in profitability.
 In response, the old fundamentalism of #classicliberalism renamed as #neoliberal pushed for a drastic reduction in government intervention and social spending.
 This shift was driven by the belief that previous social democratic concessions (the social safety net put in place due to communism) were no longer sustainable or needed and were hindering economic growth and profit margins.

 Definition and Principles